-It’s not uncommon for small business owners to wonder exactly what their responsibilities are when it comes to health insurance.
-With all the uncertainty that can surround healthcare and group plans, it’s understandable that owners may be unsure of what the future holds, or what they need to do to make sure their business isn’t violating any legal requirements.
+As a small business owner, you may be wondering if you are required to offer health insurance to your employees.
+With all the uncertainty that can surround healthcare, it’s understandable that you may be unsure of what the future holds, or what you need to do to make sure your business is compliant with employer health insurance requirements.
 Those requirements can depend on the size of your business and if you offer healthcare coverage.
+Below, we outlined exactly what those requirements are as it relates to employer-sponsored group health insurance.

 Essential Health Benefits